urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

 ## Why Racket Not Another Language or Lisp?
 I have experience in functional programming and particularly professional experience with LISPs, I could, therefore, move much faster in it.
-Racket is a good LISP to work in in an unfamiliar domain because it has a **straightforward build system**  compared to the overhead of the JVM and leiningen in the most popular LISP, Clojure does and has an **easy to use C/C++ FFI**, languages used in a lot of Bioinformatics applications and libraries.
+Racket is a good LISP to use when working in an unfamiliar domain because it has a **straightforward build system** compared to the overhead of the JVM and leiningen in the most popular LISP, Clojure does and has an **easy to use C/C++ FFI**, languages used in a lot of Bioinformatics applications and libraries.
 Being **untyped** and programming in LISP being